 Sunday, May 28, 2017THE SEVENTH SUNDAY OF EASTER

 The Seventh Sunday of Easter is also called The Sunday after Ascension Day.
-Because Ascension Day is always the 40th Day of Easter and Pentecost is always the 50th Day, The Sunday after Ascension Day is always the Sunday preceding Pentecost.
-So it is always the last Sunday in the Easter season.
+Because Ascension Day is always the 40th Day of Easter and Pentecost is always the 50th Day, The Sunday after Ascension Day is always the Sunday preceding the Day of Pentecost.

-These last 10 days of Easter are called Ascensiontide, the period of time after Christ ascended to the Father, yet before the coming of the Spirit.
-It, therefore, was a time of waiting, yet with much to do.
-Not unlike the way we live now...though we have the Spirit ever with us.
+These last 10 days of Easter are called Ascensiontide, the period of time after Christ ascended to the Father, yet before the coming of the Spirit on the Day of Pentecost.
+To the contemporaries of Christ, it was therefore a time of waiting.

 O God, the King of glory, who hast exalted thine only Son Jesus Christ with great triumph unto thy kingdom in heaven: We beseech thee, leave us not comfortless, but send to us thine Holy Ghost to comfort us, and exalt us unto the same place whither our Savior Christ is gone before; who liveth and reigneth with thee and the same Holy Ghost, one God, world without end.
 Amen.

 This Feast commemorates the visit of the Blessed Virgin to her cousin Elizabeth, recorded in the Gospel of Saint Luke (1:39-57).
 It gives us the words of the Magnificat, which we say or sing nearly every weekday as part of the Daily Office.

 For more about Mary, Elizabeth and the significance of the Visitation, consider reading these sermons: